rout369/code_obfuscator/README.markdown

 ## AI Analysis
 The tool includes an AI-powered feature to compare the original and obfuscated code, ensuring functional equivalence.
 To enable this:
-1. Uncomment the Hugging Face API code in `obfuscate.py`.
-2. Set your Hugging Face API key in the `API_KEY` variable.
+1. Set your Hugging Face API key in the `API_KEY` variable.
-3. Ensure internet connectivity for API requests.
+2. Ensure internet connectivity for API requests.

 The AI results are displayed in a Tkinter GUI with:
 - Original and obfuscated code side-by-side.